mattfbacon/powercord-gpg/README.md

-# Powercord GPG
+# Powercord PGP

-A transparent GPG encryption/decryption plugin for Powercord
+A transparent PGP encryption/decryption plugin for Powercord, using GPG

 Copy that bad boy to your Powercord plugins folder!